Ultra Brows Before and After-Care Instructions

 DO NOT use any cleansing products containing acids (glycolic, lactic, or AHA), or any exfoliants.
 Do not get your brows wet or exfoliate them.
 Allow scabs to gently fall off on their own during this time.

 Wash Brows gently exfoliating remaining scabs

 Important reminders for the healing period:

 • Do not rub or pick at your brows.
 This can cause scarring, blurring, and/or infection.
-Should there be any scabbing, let them fall off naturally. • Aside from your daily gentle washes as noted above, do not soak your brows in water (ex. bath tub, sauna, pool, or hot tub).
+Should there be any scabbing, let them fall off naturally. •DO NOT soak your brows in water (ex. bath tub, sauna, pool, or hot tub).
 When washing your face, wash around the brow area.
 Showers are fine, but limit them to five minutes to prevent too much steam around the brow area. • Avoid facials, chemical treatments, Botox. • Do not allow makeup, lotions, or other products to come into contact with the treated area.

 • Stay out of direct sunlight and tanning booths.
 You can go outside of course!
 I just suggest avoiding laying out at the pool or a beach until your brows are healed.
 If you are going to the beach or pool wear a hat that shields your brows from the sun until you're healed, like a visor or baseball cap. • Consult a physician if you have ANY signs of infection, which could include redness in the brow area (aside from the first few hours after your appointment), foul smell, green or yellow discharge, and/or fever. • Should you have any questions or concerns, please call me at 843-209-9416.

 Long-term After-care - After your skin has healed